FluffyNinjaBrick/relayr-sensors/README.md

 To build the app with maven you will also need to have your JAVA_HOME set to that JDK's folder.</br>
 The application communicates through port 8080.
 It will not work if said port is occupied.

+**Please note:** the URL to the configuration file has to be the address of the file itself.
+A github link, like the one given <br/>
+in the task, **will not work**.
+If you want to use a file from github, click the "raw" button on the site to display the file itself,<br/>
+then use that URL.

 The */api* folder is the root of an IntelliJ project.
 If you want to look at the code using that IDE, you can simply open it as a project.

 The app can be run in three ways: